casbey/RecipeSharingWebsiteAD/Requirement Specification.md

 * **Casual Users**: Users with a basic knowledge in cooking, trying to improve as cooks at home with the addition of new recipes to their collection.
 * **Professional Chefs**: The platform is a great opportunity for well-known chefs, or rather less known experts to promote their recipes and help beginners.
 * **Home Cooks**: The type of users who already have an intermediate knowledge about cooking, and are just trying to share their experience on the website and look for alternatives of cooking their dishes. \
+<br/><br/>

-We can divide the users into two classes on the website.
+We can divide the users into two classes on the website:
 1. **Registered users**: The users who passed the age of 18 and are also registered to the website.
 They can manage their profile, and have the benefit of uploading recipes and interacting with other uploaded recipes.
 2. **Guests**: Unregistered users, who can only look at the uploaded recipes, and use the search function, but they cannot interract with other recipes or upload.